Universe Selection

 constructor expects a name

-argument of type str
+argument of type string

-and a get_dates_function
+and a getDatesFunction

-argument of type Callable[[datetime, datetime], List[datetime]]
+argument of type Func<DateTime, DateTime, IEnumerable<DateTime>>

 .

-The get_dates_function
+get_dates_function

 function receives the start and end dates of the algorithm and returns a list of dates for the date rule.